TrainWeb.org Facebook Page

 An Alameda County Transit bus with Go Warriors.

-Brian and I were rewarded with a Union Pacific freight train coming down the street running in Oakland.
+Brian and I were rewarded with a Union Pacific freight train in the street-running section of Oakland.

 Our group in Oakland.

-Our low-level train that I would finally have the opportunity to ride came down the street.
+Our low-level train that I would finally have the opportunity to ride approached.

 San Joaquin 712 11/8/2015